- #1714403TedE March 15, 2019 at 6:30 pm

 #1714495paulinem March 17, 2019 at 7:01 am

 Ted I agree with your sentiment and suggestions re controlling guns etc. But as Jacinta correctly this was okay back ?? when gun laws were first introduced.
-But today she said we have online sales, which is virtually impossible to control and manage by the police.#1714496mommabear70MemberMember since: February 20, 2017
+But today she said we have online sales, which is virtually impossible to control and manage by the police.#1714496AnonymousMember since:

 Seems it was just a matter of time.